Virginia High School League: Organization

-Former group classifications, basis for regular season competition
+Former classifications, basis for regular season competition

 From 1970 to 2013, the VHSL's member schools were organized into three group classifications based on enrollment: A, AA, and AAA.
 Each of the three groups were split into four geographic regions, which usually contained three or four districts.
 District sizes vary and consist of four to eleven teams.
 The group of schools with the largest enrollments were in Group AAA, the group with the next largest enrollments were in Group AA, and the schools with the smallest enrollments were in Group A. Regional boundaries were different for all three groups as average school sizes vary substantially in different parts of Virginia.

 Nearly all Group AAA schools were located in Northern Virginia, Hampton Roads, and Greater Richmond, with a few outliers in the Roanoke, Lynchburg, and Danville areas.
 Group A schools were typically found in rural areas, with the largest concentration in Southwest Virginia.
 Group AA schools were somewhat more widely distributed than the other two, and found in rapidly growing areas like Loudoun County, in and around cities such as Roanoke, Lynchburg, Harrisonburg, and Charlottesville, and in some cities and counties which have a single high school.
 Unlike many state associations, districts and regions were the same for every sport with few exceptions.